 Can Someone Drop Domestic Violence Charges?

+If the alleged victim does wish to withdraw the charges, it can strongly help the accused’s case.
 However, once charges of domestic violence, false imprisonment, stalking, sexual battery/rape, assault or battery are filed, the case is largely out of your hands and the hands of the alleged victim.

 This means that, if the victim has a change of heart, he or she cannot simply deny that the alleged crime took place.
 It also means that he or she cannot decide to withdraw allegedly valid charges simply to “be nice.”